All 12 boys and coach successfully rescued from Thai cave

 The massive search-and-rescue operation started in earnest on Sunday, when the first four boys were extracted from the subterranean maze.
 In just three days, international dive teams managed to get all 13 out of the cave as they raced against astronomical odds and a pending monsoon rainstorm that threatened to swamp the cave again.

-After replenishing oxygen in the cave and giving divers time to rest, the final push in rescue effort began at 10 a.m. local time Tuesday.
+After replenishing oxygen in the cave and giving divers time to rest, the final push began at 10 a.m. local time Tuesday.
 As with the previous rescue efforts, 19 divers entered the cave, with two divers escorting each of the boys out of the labyrinth with tethers.

 "If everything goes to plan, all will come out today," an official said at a Tuesday midday press conference.